rojasdali/news-app-frontend/README.md

 - instead of params use querystring
 - error pages on dead routes
 - have a toggle view for bigger / smaller cards
+- use typeahead on search and maybe the dropdown